ansible/community/group-network/roles_development_process.rst

 Overview
 ========

-This document is intended to outline the development process for Ansible Network Roles.
+This document is intended to outline the *development process* for Ansible Network Roles.

-If you are an end user and wish to
+If you are an end user and wish to use the roles, please see the module list on `Ansible Galaxy <https://galaxy.ansible.com/ansible-network/>`_.